 A) If your highest qualification in psychology is a bachelors degree (i.e., not an honours, masters or doctorate in psychology) you must apply for BSc (Hons) in Psychology (Preparatory Clinical Psychology pathway).
-(Note: Even if your qualifying degree is in the Arts, you must still apply for Honsunder Science.)
+(Note: Even if your qualifying degree is in Arts, you must still apply for Honours under Science.)

-B) If you already have a higher degree in Psychology, you must apply for a Certificate of Proficiency in Science (bridging programme) in the courses that you are lacking.
-(Note: Even if your qualifying degree is in the Arts, you must still apply for a CoP under Science.)
+B) If you already have a higher degree in Psychology, we suggest applying under the BScHonours in Preparatory Clinical Psychology to be able to access the required questions.
+If you are blocked, then please apply under a Certificate of Proficiency in Science (bridging programme) in the courses that you are lacking.
+We recommend entering just PSYCH 708A under Intended Courses to identify the intent of your application.

+(Note: Even if your qualifying degree is in Arts, you must still apply for a University of Auckland CoP under Science.)